SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

 an example layout or image of the satellite site: pre-fabricated homes style design A visual aid of how the very fast department will look like Visual of how a beacon system will work.

+### Detailed Explaination of the Computations that were performed including all py files.

+### Limitations and caveats section at the end.